Tripcony Hibiscus Caravan Park: History

 Tripcony Hibiscus Caravan Park is located between Bowman Road and Pumicestone Passage on a site long recognised as the entrance to Caloundra.
 The caravan park has two sections separated by Pumicestone Creek.
 Tripcony is located on the coast guard (eastern) side of Pumicestone Creek while Hibiscus is situated on the Leach's Park (western) side of the Creek.
 The whole of this land (20 acres) was reserved for wharf purposes by 1877, demonstrating the importance of transportation to the early township.
 It was later re-designated as a camping reserve in 1912 as the settlement's popularity as a seaside resort increased.
 As motorised transport became dominant and leisure time increased, particularly post-World War II, this site was converted into a caravan park to meet the needs of the growing number of caravanning holiday-makers whose destination was the North Coast (later Sunshine Coast).
-Its still-water seaside location in close proximity to a major road with easy access for cars, and its range of accommodation and amenities, which have evolved over time, demonstrate all the features of a typical caravan park.
+Its still-water seaside location close to a major road with easy access for cars, and its range of accommodation and amenities, which have evolved over time, demonstrate all the features of a typical caravan park.

 The North Coast region including Caloundra began to develop as a holiday destination at the end of the 19th century.
 Caloundra and other sites in south-east Queensland such as Tewantin, the Redcliffe Peninsula and Southport developed as resorts.
 This reflected the preferences of the Victorian era for a calm shallow stretch of river or still-water seaside location which allowed safe bathing, boating and fishing.
 Camping along rivers and on reserves occurred especially over the Christmas-New Year period.
 These resort settlements became more popular as accessibility was improved.

 The history of the Tripcony Hibisicus Caravan Park site is linked to the development of transport to this region.
 Originally 20 acres of land, it was set aside as a wharf reserve by 1877.
 Shortly afterwards in 1879, the Pumicestone Passage was surveyed and beaconed by the crew of the Shadow for Thomas Tripcony, oystergetter, of Cowie Bank.
 Initially all stores were brought from Brisbane and passengers for Caloundra arrived via Bribie Island making this site (known as Black Flat or Tripcony Flat) an important entry-point for Caloundra.
 Passengers from Brisbane arrived at Bongaree Jetty on Bribie Island on the steamer Koopa.
 From there the Tripcony boat brought visitors to Caloundra.
 The first store in Caloundra, located at Black Flat near the wharf reserve, was started by family member, Andrew Tripcony in about 1912.

 In 1912 the Wharf Reserve was gazetted as a Camping Reserve and functioned as this for the next four and a half decades.
 It was referred to by various names including Black Flat Camping Reserve, Tripcony Camping Reserve and South End Reserve.
 The Landsborough Shire Council erected a windmill and tank to provide a water supply for campers.